lucadibello/mmkp/README.md

 ## 4. Performance comparison

-The testing instances were run using the three algorithms (Greedy, Local Search, and Simulated Annealing) with three different time limits (1s, 10s, and 60s).
-The results are summarized in the following tables.
+To assess the performance of the algorithms (Greedy, Local Search, and Simulated Annealing) on the testing instances, we conducted experiments using different time limits.
+We evaluated the algorithms on a subset of the standard and large instance sets, specifically 10 instances from each set.
+The results of these experiments are summarized in the following tables:

 > The following analysis is based on the results obtained by running the algorithms on a MacBook Mini M1 with 16GB of RAM and 8 CPU cores.